Webbist-dev/optix-test/README.md

 - I have conciously not commented this code as an opportunity to discuss it without prompts during a review meeting.

 - To further test the agnostic sorting functionality, I've added the releaseYear and cost fields to the render as optionally displayed content

+- Updated Vite, [This issue](https://github.com/TanStack/query/issues/5175) Relating to Formik and the version of vite the project code was provided with.
+Issue encountered when building for Docker.